 It seems to be universally agreed upon that the choice of a surgeon is much more of a significant factor in whether you will have recurrences or complications, than the choice of a method.
 There are surgeons getting good results with all the methods I describe.
 I believe you are undoubtedly better off having a good surgeon using a method that may not seem to be the best method, than having a poor surgeon using what seems to be the best method.
 The difference in skills, from one surgeon to the next, seems to be much more than the difference in reliability of one method of surgery, in common use, as compared to another.
 I think it is generally best to let your surgeon use the method she wants to use, is familiar with, and knows how to get good results with.
 That said, some methods or hernia surgery have advantages over others.
 I think prospective patients should be aware of the differences, and the advantages and disadvantages of each.

-Abdominal organs herniate - intra-abdominal pressure forces them out of the abdomen, pushing a section of the double-layerd peritoneal sac ahead of them.
-The peritoneal sac is a double layer of skin, with a layer of fluid between the 2 layers that allow them to the 2 layers to slide along each other.
-Hernia surgery involves returning the organs, and possibly the herniated section of sac, to their proper place in the abdomen, and surgically altering the abdominal wall with the goal of preventing the organs from herniating again.
+The peritoneum is a double layer of skin, with a layer of fluid between the 2 layers, that allow the 2 layers to slide along each other.
+The inner layer is attached, at various places, to the internal organs; the outer layer is similarly attached to the inner layer of the abdominal wall.
+The layer of fluid between the 2 layers of peritoneum allow the internal organs to move around, within the abdomen, without rubbing and abrading against the abdominal wall.
+Abdominal organs herniate - intra-abdominal pressure forces them out of the abdomen, pushing a section of the double-layered peritoneal sac ahead of them, and forming an extra-abdominal "hernia sac" made of peritoneum.
+Hernia surgery involves returning the herniated organs, and possibly the herniated section of sac (alternatively, part or all of the sac may be cut away), to their proper place in the abdomen, and then surgically altering the abdominal wall with the goal of preventing the organs from herniating again.
 There are two ways for a surgeon to approach the herniated abdominal organs (and the peritoneal sac) in order to return the organs to the abdomen: anteriorly and posteriorly.
 That is, hernia surgery can be performed using an anterior approach or a posterior approach.
 The organs can be, respectively, pushed or pulled back into the abdomen.

 An anterior approach means making an incision over, or very near to, the area of the abdomen where the hernia is.
 The incision is, usually, a 5 to 10 centimter oblique (parallel to the inguinal ligament) incision, or a 5 centimeter left-right incision.
 After the skin, underlying fatty tissue, layers of fascia, and external oblique aponeurosis are cut through, then the peritoneal sac is dissected free from surrounding tissues that it likely has become adherent to — all from "above."
 The sac may need to be cut open, and tugged on, and stretched up and out, in order to be detached from surrounding tissue.